skaji/mi6/README.md

 name = Your-Module-Name

 [ReadmeFromPod]
-; if you want to disable generating README.md from main module's pod, then:
+; if you want to disable generating README.md from the main module's pod, then:
 ; enabled = false
 ;
 ; if you want to change a file that generates README.md, then:
 ; filename = lib/Your/Tutorial.pod
+;
+; if you want to generate a second Markdown file, then:
+; filename2 = docs/Someinfo.rakudoc
+; the generated Markdown file will be named 'Someinfo.md'

 [UploadToCPAN]   ; Upload your distribution to CPAN ecosystem ; [UploadToZef]  ; You can also use UploadToZef instead, to upload your distribution to Zef ecosystem